sutilly/sutilly/README.md

 ### Hi there 👋

-I'm Tilli, a graphic designer currently based in Vienna :ferris_wheel:, who discovered the beautiful, challenging, sometimes very frustrating but also really rewarding world of coding.
+I'm Mathilde, a graphic and UX designer currently based in Vienna :ferris_wheel:, who discovered the beautiful, challenging, sometimes very frustrating but also really rewarding world of coding.
 The projects here were implemented during three semesters of Web- and App Development, in which I have gained first experiences with Java, PHP, HTML, CSS, Javascript, Typescript, Angular, Kotlin and Swift.

-:eyes:ing for an entry level position as a frontend | fullstack web developer or android developer.

 <!--
 **sutilly/sutilly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.